julieqiu/exp/librarian/README.md

 Regenerates the library and automatically syncs its `.librarian.yaml` file with the current config (librarian version, image, googleapis SHA, etc.).

+The `--commit` flag can be used to run `git commit` with a preformatted commit message.

 ### Update all client libraries

 ```